ongres/stackgres/doc/content/en/04-production-installation/01-pre-requisites/01-k8s-environments/04-kind/_index.md

 title: "Kind"
 weight: 7
 url: demo/setenv/kind
-description: Details about how to set up a k8s cluster using kind.
+description: kind is a tool for running local Kubernetes clusters using Docker container “nodes”.
 ---

 [Kind](https://kind.sigs.k8s.io/) is a tool for running local Kubernetes clusters using Docker container "nodes".